Model-Based Reinforcement Learning under Random Observation Delays: Related Work

 \section{Related Work}

-Research on delayed RL began with foundational works that established unified frameworks for MDPs with both observation and action delays~\citep{altman1992closed, katsikopoulos2003markov}.
-Early methods like dSARSA~\citep{schuitema2010control} used memoryless policies based on the last observation, but their performance quickly deteriorates with increasing delays.
-Augmentation-based methods construct extended states from the last observation and subsequent actions.
-For example, DC/AC proposed to resample trajectory fragments in hindsight~\citep{bouteiller2020reinforcement, haarnoja2018soft}, though these approaches suffer from the curse-of-dimensionality.
-Model-based strategies aim to infer the current state from extended states~\citep{walsh2007planning, derman2021acting} or to learn compact belief representations~\citep{liotet2021learning}.
-More recent works explore various model-based design heuristics in deep RL~\citep{wang2023addressing} or use world models to predict the state~\citep{karamzade2024reinforcement, valensi2024tree}.
+Research on delayed RL began with foundational works establishing unified frameworks for MDPs with observation and action delays~\citep{altman1992closed, katsikopoulos2003markov}.
+Early methods like dSARSA~\citep{schuitema2010control} used memoryless policies based on the last observation, but performance deteriorates quickly with increasing delays.
+Augmentation-based methods extend states using the last observation and subsequent actions; for instance, DCAC resamples trajectory fragments in hindsight~\citep{bouteiller2020reinforcement, haarnoja2018soft}, though such methods suffer from the curse of dimensionality.
+Model-based approaches infer the current state from extended states~\citep{walsh2007planning, derman2021acting} or learn compact belief representations~\citep{liotet2021learning}.
+Recent works explore design heuristics in deep RL~\citep{wang2023addressing} or use world models to predict the state~\citep{karamzade2024reinforcement, valensi2024tree}.
+Other efforts apply imitation learning from undelayed experts~\citep{liotet2022delayed} or reformulate delayed RL as variational inference solved via behavior cloning~\citep{wu2024variational}, though these face policy mismatch.
+Auxiliary-task methods~\citep{wu2024boosting} introduce shorter delays to support training under long ones.
+BPQL~\citep{kim2023belief} avoids full augmentation by projecting critic evaluations onto the original state space but struggles under high stochasticity.
+Most prior methods assume constant delays.
+Random delays remain underexplored, with few works~\citep{bouteiller2020reinforcement, wang2023addressing, valensi2024tree} tackling them—only in fully observable MDPs without OOS observations.
+In the partially observable setting, \cite{kim1987partially} studied lagged observations without proposing a learning method, while~\cite{karamzade2024reinforcement} addressed constant delays without OOS inputs.
+Our work fills this gap by targeting stochastic observation delays in POMDPs.